spiffe/spiffe/standards/SPIFFE-ID.md

 Valid SPIFFE IDs MUST be prefixed with the `spiffe://` scheme.

 ### 2.1.
 Trust Domain
-The trust domain corresponds to the trust root of a system, that is it can be assumed that the infrastructure that assigned identities under that domain has had trust pre-established prior to issuing those identities.
+The trust domain corresponds to the trust root of a system.
 A trust domain could represent an individual, organization, environment or department running their own independent SPIFFE infrastructure.

-trust domains are nominally self-registered, unlike public DNS there is no delegating authority that acts to assert and register a base domain to an actual legal real-world entity, or assert that legal entity has fair and due rights to any particular trust domain.
+Trust domains are nominally self-registered, unlike public DNS there is no delegating authority that acts to assert and register a base domain to an actual legal real-world entity, or assert that legal entity has fair and due rights to any particular trust domain.

 ### 2.2.
 Path
 The path component of a SPIFFE name allows for the unique identification of a given workload.
 The meaning behind the path is left open ended and the responsibility of the administrator to define.